EAS overview

-After training a model, you can use Elastic Algorithm Service (EAS) to quickly deploy it as an online inference service or an AI web application.
-EAS supports heterogeneous resources and integrates capabilities such as elastic scaling, one-click stress testing, canary release, and real-time monitoring.
-This ensures service stability and business continuity in high-concurrency scenarios while reducing costs.
+EAS (Elastic Algorithm Service) allows you to deploy trained models as an online inference service or an AI web application.
+EAS supports heterogeneous resources and combines features like auto scaling, one-click stress testing, canary release, and real-time monitoring to ensure service stability in high-concurrency scenarios at a lower cost.

 Product architecture